Paultree/dcs-tech-test/README.md

 - For the front-end, a new employee page will consist of a form which will be used to add new employees via submission.
 - On the homepage/mainpage, I'm going to have a button that will lead the user to a page that allows them to input information about the employee.
 - On the homepage, there will be a remove button which will essentially delete the employee from the database and list.
+- Isolated all the service/helper methods that will fetch/post data to the API server to 1 file called the api.ts.
+  - This will allow the components to look more manageable and create better tests.
+  - Now we are able to test pure rendering on the components and then test mock api calls in the api.ts file.
+- EmployeeForm file now populates with default values depending on whether user presses 'edit' or 'add new employee'

 # Features